Why Consistency in Communication is Key to Donor Retention

 A lapsed donor is someone who hasn’t donated for at least a year.
 Make a plan to reach out to some of these donors and invite them to give again.
 Also, ask why they haven’t given.
 Maybe they forgot.
 Maybe they can’t afford to give right now.
 Maybe they were never thanked.

 If a donor can’t afford to give right now, stay engaged with them.
-Maybe they’ll give again in the future.
+Hopefully, they’ll give again in the future.
 Also, some donors may choose to cut back on their giving.
-Don’t let them choose between an organization that does a great job of thanking them and sending engaging updates and the one that just sends a bunch of generic appeals.
+Don’t let them choose between an organization that does a great job of thanking them and sending engaging updates and the one that just sends a bunch of boring, generic appeals.

 Donor engagement is so important.
-A study by Donor Voice shows that donors are more likely to give again when they feel appreciated and the organization lets them know the impact of their gifts.
+According to fundraising expert Penelope Burk, 93% of donors are more likely to give again when they feel appreciated and the organization lets them know the impact of their gifts.

 Pay attention to growing your monthly giving program

-I’m a big proponent of monthly giving.
-Monthly donors have a much higher retention rate.
+I’m a big fan of monthly giving.
+Monthly donors have a much higher retention rate – around 90%.
 Getting more monthly donors is one way to raise your overall retention rate.
+It’s a great option for donors who are feeling financially strained, because it allows them to spread out their gifts over the year.
+Monthly donors are also more likely to give an additional donation.

 Reach out to your single gift donors who have given at least twice and ask them to join your family of monthly donors.
 You can also invite donors to give monthly in your welcome package.